- Animals: shellfish

 - Education and Training: extension, on-farm/ranch research

-The overall goal of the project is to increase the viability of inland shrimp farms in the Western SARE region by improving farm productivity.
-The project objectives are: 1) to determine the concentrations of K and Mg, both in the pond water and feed, needed to reduce osmoregulation stress, and related mortalities, to shrimp in low-salinity ponds; and 2) to develop pond management strategies based on these results.
+The overall goal of the project is to increase the viability of inland shrimp farms in the WSARE region by improving farm productivity.
+The project objectives are: 1) to determine the concentrations of potassium, both in the pond water and feed, needed to reduce osmoregulatory stress, and related mortalities, to shrimp in low-salinity ponds; and 2) to develop pond management strategies based on these results.